 Materials Needed for DIY Painted Plastic Easter Eggs

 - plastic Easter eggs

-- craft paint
+- blue, white, and teal craft paint

 - craft paint brush